What is Mohs Microscopic Surgery?

 After determining that the affected area is cancer free and reconstruction is necessary, the Mohs surgeon will review skin cancer reconstructive surgery options with you.
 Depending on the size of the tumor, depth of roots, and location, one of the following options will be selected:

-• Larger or more complicated wounds may require a skin graft from another area of the body or a flap, which closes the defect with skin adjacent to the wound
+- Larger or more complicated wounds may require a skin graft.
+This can come from another part of the body.
+Alternatively, a flap of nearby skin might be used to cover the wound

 Post-Operative Management

-Your surgeon will arrange post-surgical check-ups after Mohs surgery to monitor your recovery and spot any possible cancer recurrence as soon as possible.
+After Mohs surgery, your surgeon will schedule follow-up appointments.
+These appointments are to check your recovery and detect any cancer recurrence early.
 Since 2 out of 5 patients with one skin cancer will develop another within 5 years, follow-up is extremely important for early detection of any new lesions.